redasgard/threat-intel/README.md

 ## Origin

-Extracted from [Valkra](https://github.com/asgardtech/valkra), a blockchain security auditing platform where it aggregates threat intelligence for smart contract vulnerability detection.
+Extracted from [Red Asgard](https://github.com/redasgard), a security platform where it aggregates threat intelligence for vulnerability detection.

 ## License